misterfifths/jutil/README.md

 ## jutil

-The default behavior, as discussed above, runs a script you provide (which is optional) and prints its result.
+The default behavior, as shown above, runs a script you provide and prints its result.
 The script is evaluated in an enviroment where `$` refers to the loaded data (after any [unwrapping](#unwrapping)).
 It is also, by default, wrapped inside `with($) { ... }`, so that properties from the data can be referenced without qualification.
 This may be troublesome if the data has property names that hide [helpful globals](#more-on-the-context-in-which-your-scripts-execute).
 The `--disable-with` or `-W` command-line options disable this feature.
 For more details on the context in which your script executes, see [this section](#more-on-the-context-in-which-your-scripts-execute).

 You may have noticed the returned JSON in the second sample above is formatted.
 By default, if jutil's stdout is a terminal, the output will be pretty-printed and sent to your pager if it is larger than your screen.
 To disable this feature, use the `--disable-smart` or `-S` options.

+You can see more basic examples of the default behavior in [the tests](https://github.com/misterfifths/jutil/blob/master/tests/core.tush.md#scripts).

 ## jwhere